18030288/M2-Embedded_LEDmatrix/1_Requirements/README.md

  Strength :
 1. Low cost system
+2. Strength : Gives experience of working with ATmega328 microcontroller and do simulation.

 Weakness :
-1. This game can be addictive.
+1. Requires handson experience about Embedded programmi

 Opportunities :
-1. Computer gaming.
+1.

 Threats :
-1. Game can crash due to some technical erroes.
+1.

 ## 4W's and 1'H
 4W's

-Who : Any one can play this game
+Who : Any one can use this device.

-What : Virtual medium to  play the game.
+What : Digital security system.

-When : This game can be played whenever you are feeling bored or want to figure out ways  and outcome of the game.

-Where : Can be made availabel on sites.
+When : To eliminate the traditional mechanical lock system   .

+Where : We can use this system where security is needed.

 1'H